 Experimental validation of the role of novel driver genes in cancer

-In order to examine the performance of DGAT-cancer, we experimentally validated the roles of the predicted cancer drivers by using surgical specimens, a cell model and an animal model.
-All experimental methods are provided in Supplementary Methods.
+In order to examine the performance of DGAT-cancer, we experimentally validated the roles of the predicted cancer drivers by using surgical specimens, a cell model and a zebrafish model.
+All experimental methods are provided in supplementary material.

 Results